 - incurs a smaller fine, and

 - is not subject to a mandatory court-ordered license suspension.

 4. Are there immigration consequences?

-A reckless driving conviction will not have negative immigration consequences.
+A 23103 VC conviction will generally not have negative immigration consequences.

 A non-citizen can be either: